Random walks on $\mathrm{Homeo}(S^1)$: Statements of the results

-This allows for example to retrieve the main result of \cite{Kleptsyn} in a non minimal context: \begin{cor} $\omega\mapsto (f_\omega^n)$ a non degenerated random walk on a sub-semigroup $G$ of $\mathrm{Homeo}(S^1)$ such that: \begin{itemize} \item $G$ contains a map $g_0$ with exactly $2$ fixed points $a$ and $b$, one attractive, one repulsive. \item None of the sets $\{a\}$, $\{b\}$, $\{a,b\}$ is invariant by the semigroup $G$. \end{itemize} Then the random walk is exponentially synchronizing. \end{cor} That corollary follows rather easily from Theorem \ref{synchronizing}: for any $x,y$ in $S^1$, one can find $h$ in $G$ such that $h(x)$ and $ h(y)$ are distinct from the repulsive fixed point of $g_0$, and then one can apply Theorem \ref{synchronizing} with $g_n=g_0^n\circ h$.
-The details are left to the interested reader.\\ \\ We give two applications of Theorem \ref{synchronizing}.
-The first one concerns the iterations of continuous injective transformations of an interval.
-The typical situation treated here is the following: consider two transformations $f_1,f_2:[0,1]\rightarrow [0,1]$, which are homeomorphisms onto their range, but which are not surjective onto $[0,1]$ (or at least one of them).
-We want to know if random iterations of these transformations will contract almost surely the whole interval $[0,1]$.
-This is for example the case when the ranges of $f_1$ and $f_2$ are disjoints (the ``ping-pong'' configuration, generating a Markov partition), or when $f_1$ and $f_2$ are Lipschitz-contracting.
-We give a criterion generalizing these two elementary examples:
+It allows for example to retrieve the main result of \cite{Kleptsyn} in a non minimal context and with an exponential speed of convergence: \begin{cor} $\omega\mapsto (f_\omega^n)_{n\in\N}$ a non degenerated random walk on a sub-semigroup $G$ of $\mathrm{Homeo}(S^1)$ such that: \begin{itemize} \item $G$ contains a map $g_0$ with exactly $2$ fixed points $a$ and $b$, one attractive, one repulsive. \item None of the sets $\{a\}$, $\{b\}$, $\{a,b\}$ is invariant by the semigroup $G$. \end{itemize} Then the random walk is exponentially synchronizing. \end{cor} That corollary follows rather easily from Theorem \ref{synchronizing}: for any $x,y$ in $S^1$, one can find $h$ in $G$ such that $h(x)$ and $ h(y)$ are distinct from the repulsive fixed point of $g_0$, so that $\mathrm{dist}(g_0^n\circ h(x),g_0^n\circ h(y))\xrightarrow[n\to +\infty]{} 0$, which prove the proximality and we can apply Theorem \ref{synchronizing}.
+The details are left to the interested reader.\\ \\